amaji/scc25-benchmarking/source/benchmarks/general.rst

 A hardware certification submission consists of a team:

 1. Configuring their cluster hardware as they see fit.
-2. Running HPL, MLPerf-BERT Inference, and the mystery benchmark in succession (in any order), following the rules noted below for each, and receiving valid results that do not violate the 4500W compute power limit for the entirety of benchmark runs and any time in between. *Note that for SCC24, there is also a per-node power limit of 2000W, implying that the power consumption by any single node must not exceed 2000W when the benchmarks are run.* For each benchmark, the team should capture:
+2. Running HPL, MLPerf-SDXL Inference, and the mystery benchmark in succession (in any order), following the rules noted below for each, and receiving valid results that do not violate the 4500W compute power limit for the entirety of benchmark runs and any time in between. *Note that for SCC24, there is also a per-node power limit of 2000W, implying that the power consumption by any single node must not exceed 2000W when the benchmarks are run.* For each benchmark, the team should capture:

    - Timestamps immediately before and after the run, in a file named like ``cert-${NUMBER}-${BENCHMARK}.tstamps``.
 Here, ``${NUMBER}`` corresponds to the team’s current hardware certification attempt (i.e. ``1``, ``2``, ``3``, ``4``, or ``5``), and ``${BENCHMARK}`` is one of ``hpl``, ``hpcg``, ``mlperf``, for example: ``cert-1-hpcg.tstamps`` Teams can capture these timestamps by running: